 Emily received an artist diploma and a master’s degree from Duquesne University, where she studied with Ron Samuels and served as a graduate assistant in the music history and theory departments.
 Previously, Emily studied with David Bell at Lawrence University, graduating with degrees in K-12 music education and clarinet performance.
 Her other teachers include Jack Howell, Larry McDonald, Eric Ginsberg, and Louis Margaglione.
+She has presented research on the work of Kaija Saariaho at the CUNY Graduate Center and at SUNY-Buffalo.

 Emily maintains a large private studio and formerly served as the choir accompanist at Dutilh United Methodist Church in Cranberry, PA.
 She is a native of Western Illinois and is a die-hard Cubs fan.
 In her spare time, she enjoys biking, drinking coffee, and reading Saramago.